Questions can be raised about Tim Tebow’s NFL comeback, but it’s fair to give him one last chance in a new role.

 In other words, it’s the perfect place for Tebow.

 Tebow, of course, was coming off a year as the Denver Broncos’ primary quarterback after they chose him 25th overall in the 2010 selections.
-His box scores weren’t always pretty and he had the services of a budding defense featuring future Super Bowl champions like rookie Von Miller.
-He did however often manage to work with what the defense gave him and contribute to the final score in the process.
+His box scores weren’t always pretty and he had the services of a budding dominant defense featuring future Super Bowl champions like rookie Von Miller.
+He did, however, often manage to work with what the defense gave him and contribute to the final score in the process.
 That trend was prominently on display in a November win over Kansas City, when Tebow completed only 2-of-8 passes in a 17-10 triumph over the Chiefs.
-He was nonetheless responsible for two Denver scores, running in a seven-yard score before hooking up with Eric Decker for a 56-yard de facto winner in the fourth quarter.
+He was nonetheless responsible for two Denver scores, running in a seven-yard tally before hooking up with Eric Decker for a 56-yard de facto winner in the fourth quarter.

 Yet, Tebowmania grew through a series of uncanny, unconventional fourth quarter comebacks, one of which was achieved in a Thursday night thriller against the Jets.
 A jaw-dropping 95-yard scoring drive to end a nationally televised tilt served as Tebowmania’s outbreak and fueled Denver to the AFC West title.
 The Broncos even earned a playoff win over Pittsburgh…one that ended with Tebow finding Demaryius Thomas for an 80-yard overtime score…before the New England Patriots did New England Patriots things in the Divisional round.

 That season should’ve proven that Tebow had the skill and talent to serve as a capable, serviceable quarterback in the NFL…a Chad Pennington/David Garrard type worthy of building a solid career in the league.
 But when the legendary Peyton Manning became available, Denver had no choice but to make the switch and prematurely end Tebow’s days as a long-term franchise quarterback.